benjamin-kiddie/Algorithms-2-Projects/README.md

 # Algorithms 2 Projects

 ## Overview
 Within this repository, you will find the 5 projects I have completed for CS 1501: Algorithms and Data Structures 2.
-I believe these projects are representive of my ability to design solutions to problems in Java.
 Below is a brief description of each project.
 For more details, see the individual READMEs for each project.

 ## Project 1: Binary Search Tree
 Project 1 required me to implement a binary search tree using a given node class that could add, remove, and check for elements, as well as determine its height and whether or not it is balanced, perform both pre-order and in-order traversals for serialization, and reverse itself.